 - Windshield wipers tend to wear out or harden.
 Replace them if required.
-Also, don’t forget to replace your External link fluid with an antifreeze one.
+Also, don’t forget to replace your windshield wiper fluid with an antifreeze one.

 - It is about time you cleaned, flushed out and added new antifreeze into your cooling system which generally should be done every two years.

-- Cold weather can specifically target External link.
+- Cold weather can specifically target batteries.
 Check your batteries and the entire charging system to ensure smooth operation before you set out.